Impaired Driving in Ontario – 10 Things You Should Know

 5. 5

-The consequences of drinking and driving get worse with each offense.
+The consequences get worse with each offense.

 Driving while impaired is a serious offense whether it is the first time that you are caught or the third.
 The fines, suspensions and penalties that you can face will get worse with each and every conviction.
 For example if you are driving with a blood alcohol level between .05% and .08% you will face a $150 fine and a 3 day roadside suspension on the first offense, a $150 fine and a 7 day suspension on the second offense and a $150 fine, a 30 day roadside suspension and 6 months of ignition interlock as well as mandatory alcohol treatment on the third offense.
 Of course, these are in addition to any other fines and restrictions that you will face if convicted of driving while impaired.
 It just isn’t worth taking the risk.